latolukasz/beeorm-doc/docs/guide/crud.md

 </code-block>
 </code-group>

-You can save multiple entities at once using the `engine.FlushMany()` method:
+You can save multiple entities at once:

 <code-group>
 <code-block title="code">